 When to expect your new registration certificate

-If the vehicle requires a Vehicle Identity Check (VIC) we will not be able to issue the registration certificate until DVA Testing notify us that it has passed the Identity Check.
+If the vehicle requires a Vehicle Identity Check (VIC) a registration certificate won't be issued until DVA Testing advise that it has passed the Identity Check.

 Replacing other documents